quietly-turning/9th/readme.txt

 using screen-reader software to write code to create a screen-reader-accessible calculator app.

-That stays with me, and motivates me today to improve what I can.
+I was struck as much by the current state of software inaccessibility as I was by his tenacity to improve it.
+It stays with me, and motivates me today to improve what I can.